syncfusion-content/ej2-filemanager-docs/ej2-javascript/file-manager/how-to/custom-file-provider.md

 ﻿---
 layout: post
-title:  Steps to implement own service provider in ##Platform_Name## File manager control | Syncfusion
+title:  Implement own service provider in ##Platform_Name## File manager control | Syncfusion
-description: Learn here all about steps to implement own service provider in Syncfusion ##Platform_Name## File manager control of Syncfusion Essential JS 2 and more.
+description: Learn here all about implementation own service provider in Syncfusion ##Platform_Name## File manager control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
-control: Steps to implement own service provider
+control: Implement own service provider
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Create the custom File-provider using NodeJS
+# Create the custom file-provider using NodeJS

 Here we manipulate the Azure Blob Storage to supply the necessary data for the File Manager.
 We achieve this by utilizing NodeJS to fetch the required data from the Azure blob storage.